 ∆TRxSRS is applied when

-a) UE transmits SRS to other than first SRS port when the SRS-TxSwitch capability is indicated as '1T2R', '1T4R' or, '1T4R/2T4R'
+a) UE transmits SRS to other than first SRS port when the SRS-TxSwitch capability is indicated as ‘t1r2’ or ‘t1r4’ or ‘t1r4-t2r4’

-b) UE transmits SRS to other than first or second SRS port when the SRS-TxSwitch capability is indicated as '2T4R' or '1T4R/2T4R, or'
+b) UE transmits SRS to other than first or second SRS port when the SRS-TxSwitch capability is indicated as‘t2r4’ or ‘t1r4-t2r4’

 c) UE transmits SRS to a DL-only carrier.

 The value of ∆TRxSRS is 4.5dB for n79 and 3 dB for bands whose FUL_high is lower than the FUL_low of n79 when the device is capable of power class 3 in the band.